 New Positions.
-The Department requests \$214,747 from general revenues for 2.0 new full-time equivalent civilian positions within the State Police, 1.0 new full-time Data Processing Systems Manager and 1.0 new full-time Computer Programmer.
+The Department requested \$214,747 from general revenues for 2.0 new full-time equivalent civilian positions within the State Police, 1.0 new full-time Data Processing Systems Manager and 1.0 new full-time Computer Programmer.
 These positions were previously contract positions funded by the Internet Crimes Against Children grant under the American Recovery and Reinvestment Act which expired on September 30, 2012.
 The revised request does not include a reduction in federal funds for this grant's expiration.
-The Department anticipates filling the positions with the previous contract employees.
-The Department is not requesting an increase in its full-time equivalent authorization as it currently has numerous vacancies.
-The Governor recommends \$0.1 million less than requested to reflect the positions' anticipated hire date of January 1, 2013.
+The Department anticipated filling the positions with the previous contract employees.
+The Department did not request an increase in its full-time equivalent authorization as it currently has numerous vacancies.
+The Governor recommended \$0.1 million less than requested to reflect the positions' anticipated hire date of January 1, 2013.
+The Assembly did not concur and adjusted funding accordingly.

 All Other Salaries and Benefits.
-The Department requests \$2.4 million less than enacted from all sources for all other salaries and benefits, including \$2.5 million less from general revenues.
+The Department requested \$2.4 million less than enacted from all sources for all other salaries and benefits, including \$2.5 million less from general revenues.
 The request is reflective of savings from retirements of sworn members of the Division in the second half of FY 2012 and in the first quarter of FY 2013.
-The enacted budget included \$260,199 of turnover savings.
+The enacted budget includes \$260,199 of turnover savings.

-The Governor recommends \$0.7 million less than requested from all sources, including \$1.1 million less from general revenues.
-He includes a shift of \$0.4 million from general revenues to Lottery sources to reflect a transfer from the Department of Revenue to fund the creation of a Gaming Unit with 8.0 Detective Trooper positions in February 2013.
+The Governor recommended \$0.7 million less than requested from all sources, including \$1.1 million less from general revenues.
+He included a shift of \$0.4 million from general revenues to Lottery sources to reflect a transfer from the Department of Revenue to fund the creation of a Gaming Unit with 8.0 Detective Trooper positions in February 2013.
 His recommendation includes the promotion of 8.0 regular Troopers to Detective Troopers to replace those moved to the Gaming Unit and \$0.6 million of turnover savings.
+The Assembly concurred.

 Pay-Go Pensions.
-The Department requests \$148,557 less than enacted from general revenues for State Police pensions that are paid on a pay-as-you-go basis.
-The request includes 201 regular pensions, 39 widows pensions, and 19 disability pensions, and reflects a more updated estimate.
-The Governor recommends funding as requested.
+The Department requested \$148,557 less than enacted from general revenues for State Police pensions that are paid on a pay-as-you-go basis.
+The request includes 201 regular pensions, 39 widows' pensions, and 19 disability pensions, and reflects a more updated estimate.
+The Governor recommended funding as requested.
+The Assembly concurred.

 55th State Police Training Academy.
-The Department requests \$130,414 from general revenues for recruitment, screening, and testing of the 55th State Police Training Academy class.
-The Department intends to begin recruitment in the early fall 2012 and to offer the written entrance examination in November 2012.
-Candidate review, physical and psychological testing will commence in January 2013.
+The Department requested \$130,414 from general revenues for recruitment, screening, and testing of the 55th State Police Training Academy class.
+The Department began recruitment early in the fall 2012 and offered the written entrance examination in November 2012.
+Candidate review and physical and psychological testing commenced in January 2013.
 The Academy is scheduled to begin on July 14, 2013.
 Salaries and benefits for the 55th Academy class are included in the FY 2014 operating request.
 It should be noted that funding for this was requested by the Department for FY 2013, but the Governor did not recommend the funding and the 2012 General Assembly concurred with the Governor.
-The Governor recommends funding as requested.
+The Governor recommended funding as requested.
+The Assembly concurred.